mevdschee/copy_influxdb_data/README.md

       --influx 'arguments'
            Arguments for the influx command line tool.

+Let's say that you have a single database (named 'collectd') with a signle retention policy (named 'collectd') on an InfluxDB instance.
 If you started an interesting event 2 hours ago and finished it 5 minutes ago and want to save that as "test_run_1" you do:

     $ ./copy_influxdb_data.sh --dst-db test_run_1 --from -2h --until -5m